OpenAdministration/StuFis/docs/custom-auth-service.md

 # stumv host url including http(s) and a trailing /
 STUMV_HOST=https://stumv.de/
 STUMV_LOGOUT_PATH=logout
-# note the demo realm, make sure to fix it to your relam, all empty groups will not be re-mapped
+# note the demo realm, make sure to fix it to your realm, all empty groups will not be re-mapped
 # equivalent to login stufis group
 STUMV_GROUP_LOGIN=cn=members,ou=demo,ou=Communities,dc=open-administration,dc=de
 # equivalent to ref-finanzen stufis group